 - ½ lb sharp white cheddar cheese, shredded

 - 2 tbsp butter

 - Let the chicken thighs sit at room temperature for at least 15 minutes.
 Heat a 12” cast-iron skillet over medium heat.
 Add enough olive oil to coat the bottom.
 Season the chicken well with salt and freshly cracked black pepper.

 - When the oil is hot, place the chicken skin-side down into the skillet.
 Cook for about 5 minutes.
 Lower the heat to medium-low and continue to cook until the skin is golden and crisp, about 3 minutes longer.
-Flip the chicken and cook for another 2 minutes or so.
+Flip the chicken and cook for another 5 minutes, or until cooked through.
 Transfer the chicken to a plate.

 - Add the butter and chili peppers to the skillet.
 Allow the butter to melt and slightly brown as the peppers cook.
 Stir in the mustard, maple syrup, and remaining 2 tablespoons of apple cider vinegar.
 Bring the sauce to a simmer, reduce the heat to low, and add the chicken back to the skillet, skin-side up.
 Simmer for 5 minutes to reduce the sauce and warm the chicken.